blackstork-io/fabric/docs/language/references.md

 ```

 - `<block-type>` is either `content`, `data` or `section`.
-- `<block-identifier>` is a dot-separated identifier for the block to be included.
-It consists of all labels in the block signature.
-For example, `content.<content-provider>.<block-name>` or `section.<block-name>`.
-The block name in the identifier shouldn't be wrapper in double quotes `"`.
+- `<block-identifier>` is an identifier for the referenced block.
+It consists of a dot-separated
+  list of all labels in the block signature.
+For example, `content.<content-provider>.<block-name>` or
+  `section.<block-name>`.
+The block name in the identifier must not be wrapper in double quotes
+  `"`.

-If the `ref` block is defined on the root level of the file, the block name is required.
-If it's within the `document` block, the block can be anonymous - the name is optional.
+For the `ref` blocks defined on the root level of the file, the block name is required.
+If the
+blocks are defined inside the `document` block, they can be anonymous - the name is optional.

-{{< hint warning >}}
+{{< hint warning >}} An anonymous `ref` block adopts a name of the referenced block.
+Since the final
-An anonymous `ref` block adopts a name of the referenced block.
-Since the final name of the block isn't stated explicitly, unwanted overrides can happen — a block signature must be unique between the blocks defined on the same level.
+name of the block isn't stated explicitly, unwanted overrides can happen — a block signature must be
-{{< /hint >}}
+unique between the blocks defined on the same level. {{< /hint >}}

 ## Overriding arguments